sahilsaxena21/channel_spend_optimization/README.md

 ## 2. Problem Structuring
 The marketing data scientist works with the marketing team to structure the problem as follows:

 -	**Identify Metric**: Identify a suitable metric that acts as robust and sensitive indicator for quantifying number of the customers in the ‘Initial Consideration Set’.
 Several metrics were considered but the team settled on **maximizing the CTR** for this analysis.
-The team has identified a dollar value for each click to be $1,000 using the equation **E(c) = P(conversion|c) * LTV** where **E(c)** is the expected revenue generated from a click, **P(conversion | c)** represents the probability of conversion given a user has clicked, and **LTV** represents the lifetime value of the customer.
 -	**Source Data and Plan Analysis Type**: Data is sourced from sql database.
 Analysis will use both predictive and optimization modeling.
 -	**Validate Assumptions**: Is the historic data even relevant for the planned future marketing efforts?
 Are there any metrics that can be cannabailized when optimizing for CTR?
 The existing dataset uses paid last-touch attribution, is this suitable?
 What is an acceptable performance for the predictive model?
 -	**Hypothesis**: CTR can be adequately modeled as a function of the marketing spend.

 ## 3. Data
-The following summarizes key findings from existing data:
+The following summarizes key findings and assumptions:

-Existing data
+- Existing dataset of CTR vs. spending is available.
-Each campaign 1,000 impressions.
+- It is known each ad campaign for any channel generates 1,000 impressions.
+- The team has identified that each click generates an expected revenue of $1,000 using the equation **E(c) = P(conversion|c) * LTV** where **E(c)** is the expected revenue generated from a click, **P(conversion | c)** represents the probability of conversion given a user has clicked, and **LTV** represents the lifetime value of the customer.

 ## 4. Analysis Methodology
 After the assumptions are discussed and screened by the team, the project proceeds to the analysis phase.
 The analytical approach is as summarized below: